 Qualified Distributions Are Excluded From Gross Income

 Distributions from your HSA that are used exclusively to pay for qualified medical expenses for you, your spouse, or tax-qualified dependents are excludable from your gross income.
-Your HSA funds can be used for qualified expenses and will continue to be free from federal taxes and states taxes (for most states) even if you are not currently eligible to make contributions to your HSA.
+Your HSA funds can be used for qualified expenses and will continue to be free from federal taxes and state taxes for most states even if you are not currently eligible to make contributions to your HSA.

 Keep Records of All HSA Distributions

-If you take qualified distributions from a HSA you must keep records (such as receipts) sufficient to show that:
+If you take qualified distributions from an HSA you must keep records (such as receipts) sufficient to show that:

-- The distributions were exclusively to pay or reimburse qualified expenses
+- the distributions exclusively paid or reimbursed qualified expenses,

-- The qualified expenses had not been previously paid or reimbursed from another source
+- the qualified expenses had not been previously paid or reimbursed from another source and

 Taxation Of Non-Qualified Distributions